 Brian W Martz <B.Martz@Genie.com>

-The US Navy made use of the time ship and crew were filming Don't Give Up the Ship by conducting training maneuvers cruising through Western and Central Carolines, the Bonins, the northern Marianas, and the Volcano islands, parts of the Trust Territor of the Pacific Islands administered by the Navy.
+The US Navy made use of the time used while the ship and crew were being filmed by conducting training maneuvers cruising through Western and Central Carolines, the Bonins, the northern Marianas and the Volcano islands, all of which were parts of the Trust Territory of the Pacific Islands administered by the Navy.
 See more »

 2 of 3 people found this review helpful.